 converting ordination axes to a set of colors representing how similar

-two sites are to each other, using the ps_rgb()
+two sites are to each other, using the ps_rgb() function.

-Let’s do that here, using the "cmds"
+Let’s do that here, using the "cmds" (classical

 multidimensional scaling) ordination algorithm, and then plot the result

-using tmap::tm_rgb()
+using tmap::tm_rgb():

 Regionalization